jadecobra/python_tdd_exercises/source/calculator/calculator_10/calculator_10_1.rst

                 }
             )

-  the terminal_ is your friend and shows the full difference
+  the terminal_ is your friend, and shows the full difference

 * I copy the :ref:`dictionary<what is a dictionary?>`, remove the extra characters with ``Find and Replace`` (:kbd:`ctrl+H` (Windows_) or :kbd:`command+option+F` (MacOS_)) and use it as the expectation